UniversalDependencies/docs/_2016-09-05--06-prague/minimaldoc.md

 It should also contain references to documentation pages where the answers should appear, and ideally also links to such pages in languages where they already exist and can serve as example.

+* Introduction:
+  * We have just one documentation section per language, but sometimes we have several treebanks per language.
+    If this is the case, each such treebank should be mentioned in the introductory page, and a hyperlink to the README file in the corresponding data repository should be provided.
+  * Is this treebank automatically converted from a non-UD treebank (and if so, have all sentences been manually checked or not), or was it annotated natively in UD?
+  * POS tags and dependency relations should be annotated manually at least in the original (pre-conversion) treebank.
+    Features and lemmas are not obligatory, and they may be also predicted automatically, if manual annotation is not available.
+    The introduction and the README file must clearly state what parts of the annotation are manual and native UD / manual non-UD, then automatically converted / automatically predicted, no or incomplete manual checking.
+    The same information should also be repeated in morphology overview (for lemmas, POS tags and features) and in syntax overview (for dependency relations).
+We may even consider making this mandatory metadata in the README.
 * Word segmentation:
   * Does the writing system use spaces to separate words?
     (If not, then it should not contain multi-word tokens and it probably does not contain the